Skip to Content

 7. E-invoicing in invoice receipts

-The processing of incoming invoices is in a continuous, automated process from the recording of invoice receipts to the final posting:
+E-invoicing is the processing of incoming invoices in a continuous, automated process: from the recording of incoming invoices to the final posting.

 The digital invoice receipt process can be categorized into three steps: receipt, preparation and processing.

-The invoices are automatically received via different input channels.
+Invoices are received automatically via various input channels.
 These are:

 1. EDI invoices